scalekit-inc/docs/src/pages/apis/embeds/tag/Authentication/get/oauth/authorize.md

   }
 }

-// TODO: Redirect the user to this authorizationURL
+// Redirect the user to this authorizationURL
 ```

 </TabItem>